suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-vendor-identifier

 A RFC 4122 UUID representing the vendor of the device or component.
+The UUID is encoded as a 16 byte bstr, containing the raw bytes of the UUID.
+It MUST be constructed as described in {{identifiers}}

 #### suit-parameter-class-identifier

-A RFC 4122 UUID representing the class of the device or component
+A RFC 4122 UUID representing the class of the device or component.
+The UUID is encoded as a 16 byte bstr, containing the raw bytes of the UUID.
+It MUST be constructed as described in {{identifiers}}

 #### suit-parameter-image-digest

-A fingerprint computed over the image itself encoded in the SUIT_Digest structure.
+A fingerprint computed over the component itself, encoded in the SUIT_Digest structure.
+The SUIT_Digest is wrapped in a bstr, as required in {{secparameters}}.

 #### suit-parameter-image-size

 The size of the firmware image in bytes.
+This size is encoded as a positive integer.

 #### suit-parameter-use-before

-An expire date for the use of the manifest encoded as a POSIX timestamp.
+An expiry date for the use of the manifest encoded as a POSIX timestamp; a positive integer.
+Implementations that use this parameter MUST use a 64-bit internal representation of the integer.

 #### suit-parameter-component-offset

 This parameter sets the offset in a component.
+Some components support multiple possible Slots (offsets into a storage area).
+This parameter describes the intended Slot to use, identified by its offset into the component's storage area.
+This offset is encoded as a positive integer.

 #### suit-parameter-encryption-info